input-output-hk/cardano-rt-view/doc/getting-started/install.md

 Input the names of the nodes (default are "node-1", "node-2", "node-3"), one at a time:
 ```

 From RTView's point of view, each `cardano-node` process that forwards its metrics to RTView, should be identified by a unique name.
-You can use any name you want (please note that name should not include spaces).
+You can use any name you want. **IMPORTANT**: please note that name must not include _spaces_ or _dots_!

 The next question is: